Minnesota State Fair: History

 One of the first annual events to occur is the creation of a butter sculpture.
 Each year, a new Princess Kay of the Milky Way is selected to promote Minnesota's dairy industry.
 Part of the job involves posing for several hours in a walk-in, glass-walled refrigerator as a 90 lb block of butter is carved into a head with her likeness.
 Butter makers started sculpting their products at the fair as far back as 1898, although the head-sculpting tradition did not begin until 1964.

-The main entrance to the fair from Snelling Avenue heads onto a road named Dan Patch Avenue for a pacer horse who won every race he ran in from 1900 to 1909 when he was retired.

-In 1898 the Spanish American War broke out.
+The main entrance to the fair from Snelling Avenue heads onto a road named Dan Patch Avenue for a pacer horse who won every race he ran in from 1900 to 1909 when he was retired.In 1898 the Spanish American War broke out.
 The states were requested to provide volunteers and Minnesota quickly had enough to form four Regiments.
 They were initially numbered 1–4, but GAR veterans felt that they should continue the numbering from the Civil War and they became the 12th–15th Minnesota Infantry Regiments.
 All four were mustered and organized on the State Fair Grounds.
 Camp Ramsey on Machinery Hill was the encampment site.

-One of the most significant dates in the fair's history was September 2, 1901, when then-Vice President Theodore Roosevelt was visiting and first uttered the famous phrase, "Speak softly and carry a big stick."
-Roosevelt became president just 12 days later, after William McKinley was assassinated.
+One of the most significant dates in the fair's history was September 2, 1901, when then–Vice President Theodore Roosevelt was visiting and first spoke the famous phrase, "Speak softly and carry a big stick."
+Roosevelt became president 12 days later, after William McKinley was assassinated.

 In 1925, the Minnesota State Fair was the site of the Norse-American Centennial celebration.
 During his appearance at the Norse-American Centennial, President Calvin Coolidge gave recognition to the contributions of Scandinavian-Americans and noted Leif Erikson as the discoverer of America.

 In 1967, attendance was well over a million people and the record day that year was about 197,000 visitors.
 By 2016, attendance neared 2 million and the record day was about a quarter-million people.

 2018 was another record year for the Fair.
 The overall attendance record of 2,046,533 was set along with an all-time single-day attendance record of 270,426 on the second Saturday.